boschresearch/image-render-gui/docs/source/image_viewer.md

 !production/!rq/!project/std/?fps/?camera
 ```

-All elements starting with a '!' are pre-defined variables, while elements starting with '?' are user defined variables.
+All elements starting with a '!' are Catharsys pre-defined variables, while elements starting with '?' are user defined variables.
 Elements starting with neither are fixed path elements.
 The meaning of the variables is as follows:

 - `!production`: this is replaced by the main production path for this workspace.
 It's the absolute path including the `_render` folder, for example, `/data/renders/example/_render` if your workspace folder is  `/data/renders/example`.
 - `!rq`: the render quality folder, which must be of the form `rq[xxxx]`, where `xxxx` stands for the render quality value.